iamMeshi/moba-board-game/rules.md

 - Move the champion token to the edge of the current zone
 - At the start of their next turn the champion teleports to the base
 - Gold from minions is earned whilst recalling
+- Recalling champions cannot be attacked except by abilties/ultimates that state such.
+The only other way to attack a recalling champion is a Tower Dive
+- A successful dive cancels a recall even if it doesn't kill the champion

 ## Buying items
-- Items can only be bought for a champion in the base
+- Champion must be in the base to buy items
 - A champion can hold up to 6 items